-LICENSING REQUIREMENTS
+OFFICE OF CHILDCARE LICENSING REQUIREMENTS

-A Camp Director, who has supervisory experience as well as experience working with children, leads our staff.
-A Group leader and Assistants who ensure quality programming leads each camp group.
+A Childcare Director, who has supervisory experience as well as experience working with children, leads our staff.
+A Group Teacher and Teacher's Assistants who ensure quality programming leads each classroom.
 All staff members are selected based on their previous experience, education, desire to work with children, and attitude.

-As a condition of employment, staff must successfully complete a state criminal background check, national sex offender check, fingerprinting, pre-employment drug screening and reference checks prior to being hired.
+As a condition of employment, staff must successfully complete a state criminal background check, pre-employment drug screening and reference checks prior to being hired.
+Staff must also attend extensive training that includes child abuse prevention, CPR/First Aid, safety procedures, positive guidance and discipline, child growth and development, as well as other in-house trainings throughout the year.